tjthejuggler/tail/wallpaper_slideshow/README.md

 #### Notes Tab
 - View and edit notes for the current wallpaper
 - Browse all wallpapers with notes
+- Browse and select image files with the integrated file browser
+- View thumbnails for image files in the file browser
+- Navigate through directories with back, forward, up, and home buttons
+- Filter for image files based on supported extensions
+- Set any image as the current wallpaper by double-clicking
 - Export and import notes
 - Refresh the current wallpaper